asmadinah/TensorFlow-Developer-Professional-Certificate/Convolutional Neural Networks in TensorFlow/README.md

-This folder contains lecture notes, ungraded labs and assignment of CNN in Tensorflow
+This folder contains lecture notes, ungraded labs and assignments of CNN in TensorFlow